 What is Social Media Brand Impersonation?

-For the most part, brand impersonation on social media takes three forms:
+Brand impersonation on social media usually takes one of three forms:

 1. Direct impersonation